Mohammad-Reza Shajarian: Politics

 Shajarian has indicated support for Iranians protesting against the 12 June 2009 Iranian presidential election results.
 When Iran's president, Mahmoud Ahmadinejad referred to the protesters as "dust and trash", Shajarian told a BBC Persian channel telephone interviewer that he (Shajarian) considered himself the voice of dust and trash: "It is the voice of dust and trash, and it will always remain the voice of dust and trash."
 He also asked IRIB (Islamic Republic of Iran Broadcasting) to stop broadcasting his songs.
 He mentioned that his famous song "Iran, Ey Saraye Omid" (Iran, the land of Hope), has no relation with the current situation of his country.

 After Shajarian criticized the government public and sided with the Green Movement protesters, the state broadcaster IRIB banned his work of art, which used to be a fixture of public broadcasting until then.
 Even against Shajarian's will, the state TV and radio stations stopped airing Rabbana, a prayer sung during the Muslim fasting month of Ramadan heralding the moment of fast-breaking.
 The recital had been broadcast regularly every Ramadan since the 1979 revolution but swept from public view after the legendary singer fell out of favor with the establishment.
 A Shajarian fan in Tehran told The Guardian Ramadan without Rabbana was like Christmas without Christmas carol.
+In the elections of 2013 and 2017, Hassan Rouhani criticized the ban on broadcasting Shajarian's works and demanded that Shajarian's works be broadcast on television and radio.

 In an interview in 2016, Shajarian stated that "my criticism was a mistake of one person, I am not against the republic system.
 Our music has always been attacked or criticized by a class of religious people.
 Of course, some of the deviant music can be like this.
 But the nature of music is not deviant.
 I myself am fundamentally opposed to deviant music.
 We accept the clergy and religion".